malto101/C_Shell/README.md

 To-Do

-1. add support for double quotes and back slash escaping in the cmd line parser.
+1. add support for double quotes and back slash escaping in the cmd line parser.(completed)
+2. add support for new line
-2. add support for cursor movement
+3. add support for cursor movement
-3. add support for history
+4. add support for history
-4. add support for auto complete
+5. add support for auto complete